Vauxhall Chevette: Germany

 Despite announcing its withdrawal from continental Europe, Vauxhall said it would export Chevettes to West Germany.
-At the time Opel had already started selling the Kadett D / Astra Mk1, but it was felt that there was still a market for the previous rear-wheel drive model.
+At the time Opel had already started selling the Kadett D / Astra Mk1, but it was felt that there was still a market for the previous rear-wheel drive model, as a low-cost option and for buyers resistant to front-wheel drive.
 Accordingly, the Chevette was sold without Vauxhall badging through Opel dealers with a 1256 cc 53 PS N and a 57 PS S automatic.
 The only Vauxhall badging to remain was on the hub caps and steering wheel.

 New Zealand

 The Chevette was assembled by General Motors New Zealand between 1976 and 1981.
 All body styles that were available in the UK were sold.
 The first models built were three-door hatchbacks.

 New Zealand had the Chevette as well as the Isuzu Gemini, while neighbouring Australia had only the Isuzu Gemini-based Holden Gemini.
 The Vauxhall 1,256 OHV (from the Viva and Magnum) was the standard engine unit for all New Zealand Chevette models.

 Most models were of GL specification and all had metric instrumentation.
-A lower trim Chevanne commercial fleet model was also offered, however, unlike the European models, it used the estate bodyshell - complete with side windows - and was badged as a Vauxhall, rather than as a Bedford.
+A lower trim Chevanne commercial fleet model was also offered, however, unlike the European models, it used the estate bodyshell — complete with side windows — and was badged as a Vauxhall, rather than as a Bedford.

 In 1979 the New Zealand Chevette had a mechanical update not fitted to the European models, Holden-developed Radial Tuned Suspension and wider tyres, giving the car superior handling over its rivals.

 At the beginning of 1980 the Chevette received the facelift which included flush mounted headlamps and various new interior appointments, including extra air vents and different seats, giving more legroom in the cars.

 An additional base E model was introduced to the range in 1980, aimed at fleets and budget-minded buyers, using the four-door bodyshell.
 This car was incredibly spartan – fitted with plain wheels and vinyl seats – and lacked reversing lamps, hazard flashers, radio and many gauges.

 Production of the New Zealand Chevette ceased in June 1981, when it was replaced by the Holden Gemini, which for the New Zealand market had initially been sold as an Isuzu in the mid-1970s and then been dropped before being reintroduced.
 The Chevette was the last British-sourced GM product to be assembled in New Zealand.

 Sweden

 The Chevette was also sold in Sweden.
 It entered the market for 1976, originally only as a hatchback so as not to compete directly with the larger Viva.
-The range ended up a little differently from that of the UK with the two-door saloon and three-door estate only available in L spec and the hatch and four-door saloon only available in GLS spec - no E or GL models were offered, although the GL was originally planned.
+The range ended up a little differently from that of the UK with the two-door saloon and three-door estate only available in L spec and the hatch and four-door saloon only available in GLS spec — no E or GL models were offered, although the GL was originally planned.